 As a rough guideline, Uni teachers assign no more than 30 minutes of homework per night per class on average.
 Teachers attempt to judge how long it would take an average student working at an average pace to complete the work.
 A student carrying six academic courses, therefore, could assume he or she would have three hours or so of homework per night.
 One should bear in mind that many classes Computer Literacy, fine arts, PE rarely require extensive homework and that most students will be able to start their homework during free periods.
 The average homework time of 30 minutes per night per class should remain the same even if teachers know students have no homework in other classes.

 When teachers assign homework, the weekend should be considered one night.
 Three day weekends should also be considered one night; students should not expect a doubling of homework over a three-day weekend.Homework will not be assigned over the extended vacation periods: Thanksgiving, winter break, and spring vacation.
+Homework cannot be due on Mondays.
 In addition, teachers should not assign a large project or paper due the second or third day after Thanksgiving, winter break, and spring break; so doing is in conflict with the spirit of the homework-free-vacation guideline.
 Teachers may assign a one-night assignment of homework during Agora Week; Agora Week should treated like a weekend regarding homework load.

 The homework policy assumes that students keep up with daily assignments and that students budget their time effectively over a period of days or weeks for long term assignments.
 Study time for announced tests, work on major projects, and writing major papers that require nightly study/work time beforehand is considered part of homework.
 Teachers may assign homework in the days before a major test or due date, but they should consider study time for tests and completion time for projects and papers as part of the 30 minute-per-night allotment.
 In many instances, therefore, teachers will find it impossible to give regular, daily homework assignments a few days before a test, project, or paper is due in addition to test study or completion time for a major project or paper.